This page covers the characters who join during Lyn's Tale and make up Lyndis's Legion.

 - The Dreaded: Played for Laughs, during a scene where Hector is stationed at an abandoned cabin.
-If you have Serra's unit investigate it, Hector hides from her when he hears her leitmotif, and doesn't come out until after she leaves.
+If you have Serra's unit investigate it, Hector hides from her when he sees her coming, and doesn't come out until after she leaves.

 - Fallen Princess: Assuming she's telling the truth about her parents being Etrurian nobility and why they left her in the care of a convent, when she was a child.

 - Fashionable Asymmetry: Wears High-Class Gloves of two different lengths: One almost reaches her shoulder, and the other goes just above her elbow.

 - The Gadfly:

 - She's a constant source of irritation for her disgruntled bodyguard, Erk, due to her incessant prodding.
 At one point, he even offers to refund the gold she paid him for his protection, but she refuses to let him off the hook.Serra: No!
 You're my escort, Erk.
 MINE!!

 - Matthew's in the same boat, since gets stuck with her too, during Hector's chapters.
 Made funnier when he tries to drop hints about how much she annoys him, except she assumes he's referring to someone else.Matthew: [hinting] Yeah, I've been meaning to talk to Lord Hector about that... about how difficult it is to have to work with distractions.
 You know... "distractions"?